Munawwar/flowjs/README.md

     fl.set(2); //this sets internal counter to 2.

     setTimeout(function () {
-        //tick(error, result) queues error and result and also decrements internal count by 1.
+        //tick(error, result) queues error and result and also decrements internal
-        //When counter hits zero, the next task will be executed. fl.tick(null, 'Async 1 result');
+        //count by 1.
+When counter hits zero, the next task will be executed. fl.tick(null, 'Async 1 result');
     }, Math.random() * 100);